Thursday, March 10, 2011

 Let me put it this way: fire or comets or raging monsters would not have done the trick.

+It is an automatic, unconscious cultural response, which is the nature of these great preliterate story poems.
 This is why the name Noah and the central theme of the Flood are not arbitrary.
 It is out of the question because both are dictated by the power of the cultural, collective unconscious, which again, is always rooted in an actual psychic or physical event.

 4) Here is something else that is never arbitrary : the nature or character of the hero.